NCAR/DART/assimilation_code/programs/obs_impact_tool/obs_impact_tool.rst

 horizontal (and optionally vertical) distance between the observation and the state variable.
 The localization is a value between 0 and 1 and multiplies the regression coefficient when updating state ensemble members.

 Sometimes, it may be desirable to do an additional localization that is a function of the type of observation and the state vector quantity.
-This program allows users to construct a table that is read by filter at run-time to localize the impact of sets of observation types on sets of state vectorquantities.
+This program allows users to construct a table that is read by filter at run-time to localize the impact of sets of observation types on sets of state vector quantities.
 Users can create named sets of observation types and sets of state vector quantities and specify a localization for the impact of the specified observation types on the state vector quantities.

 An example would be to create a subset of observations of tracer concentration for a variety of tracers, and a subset of dynamic state variable quantities like temperatures and wind components.
 It has been common to set this localization